 Hit a Home Run with These Team Snack Ideas

-As summer sports like soccer, baseball and softball are in full swing, so is the team snack rotation.
-We asked on Facebook and Twitter for your suggestions for the best snacks for a group, and got a lot of great ideas.
+As warm weather sports like soccer, baseball and softball are in full swing, so is the team snack rotation.
+We asked on Facebook and Twitter for your suggestions for the best healthy snacks for a group, and got a lot of great ideas.

 - Apple Chips

 - "Balls of Energy": easy to make in a large quantity and perfect for young athletes to pop in their mouths at halftime

 - Fresh fruit: grapes, clementines, and bananas (all travel well)

 - Fruit kabobs